Howard Safir: Personal life and death

+Safir died from sepsis in Annapolis, Maryland on September 11, 2023, at the age of 81.

 Awards and honors

-Howard Safir has been recognized frequently throughout his career for his outstanding service.
+Safir was recognized often throughout his career for his outstanding service.
 In 1996, he was awarded the Ellis Island Medal of Honor.

-He was twice awarded the Presidential Meritorious Executive Award.
+The Presidential Meritorious Executive Award was twice awarded to him.
 Additionally, he received the U.S. Marshals Service Meritorious Service Award and the Attorney General's Achievement Award, in addition to many other citations and awards.

-Safir is a member of the Board of Trustees of The New York City Police Museum.
-He serves on the Board of Directors of Verint Systems and Lexis Nexis Special Services Inc.
+Safir was a member of the Board of Trustees of The New York City Police Museum.
+He also served on the Board of Directors of Verint Systems and Lexis Nexis Special Services Inc.

-Family life

-Safir is married with two children.